LPegasus/rx-from-async-iterator/README.md

 // -> 'c'
 // -> 'd'
 // -> 'e'
-// -> 'f'
-/// and one second duration between each letter.
+// -> 'f'  /// and one second duration between each letter.
+// -> MouseEvent
+// -> MouseEvent
 ```